dltmdwoOS/plan-agent/README.md

 ## TODO

-- Entity Memory : A dynamic memory for ToolChain.
+- Entity Memory: A dynamic memory for ToolChain.
+- Async: Convert most jobs to asynchronous